Secmetrics/bao.secmetrics.no/_u2fapi/u2f_signURL.md

 : The username that tries to login to your application

 returnUrl
-: The return URL after successful authenticated a U2F Security Key
+: The return URL after successful authenticated an U2F Security Key

 Generate an U2F sign URL with the given username and return URL then redirecting to it with your application.
 {: .success }